fbpx

 Michigan Medicine’s launch of a mesothelioma program is a huge boost for people living in the upper-midwest region.
 Patients get treated at the Rogel Cancer Center, part of Michigan Medicine.
 Rogel Cancer Center is a National Cancer Institute-designated institution.
 It’s one of just two with this prestigious label in the state of Michigan.

-Most mesothelioma cancer centers are along the eastern and western coastlines.
+Most of the top mesothelioma cancer centers are along the eastern and western coastlines.
 Now people living in Michigan, Ohio and Indiana have a new option for treatment without traveling thousands of miles.

 Get Connected to Michigan Medicine